-WHAT IS CONCRETE AS IT RELATES TO INTERIOR CONCRETE FLOORING?
+WHAT IS CONCRETE AS IT RELATES TO INTERIOR FLOORING?

-Simply put, concrete is one of the most renowned and well known building materials of our modern world however, concrete is not a great finish……..Especially when it comes to interior concrete floors it is well known that concrete is porous, that it dusts and powders, stains easily, and is hard to clean as well concrete in and of itself does not have the aesthetics that most people desire for their interior floor environments.
+Simply put, concrete is one of the most renowned and well known building materials of our modern world however, it is not normally a great finish.
+This is especially the case when it comes to interior floors.
+It is well known that concrete is porous, that it dusts and powders, stains easily and is hard to clean as well as the fact that it is generally not very aestheticly pleasing to the eye and what most people desire for their interior floor environment.
 Concrete Polishing can address this concern and provide an aesthetically pleasing finish when desired.

-Hence most interior concrete floors are resurfaced with some sort of floor covering…..whether epoxy or urethane coatings, carpet, vct (vinyl composite tile), sheet goods, ceramic or porcelain tile, terrazzo, etc
+Hence most interior floors are resurfaced with some sort of floor covering.
+This is true whether that covering by epoxy or urethane coatings, carpet, vct (vinyl composite tile), sheet goods, ceramic or porcelain tile, terrazzo, etc.

-How Can Concrete Polishing Address Interior Concrete Floor Aesthetics?
+How Can Concrete Polishing Address Interior Floor Aesthetics?

-Concrete Floor Polishing, simply put is a process whereby we transform the concrete floor (building material) into a final finish.
-We refabricate the surface into a final finish.
-The cement in turn becomes harder, denser, dustproof, reflective and super easy to clean.
+Simply put, it is a process whereby we transform the floor into a final finish that is pristine.
+We work the surface into a final finish using a very specific process.
+The cement in turn becomes harder, denser, dustproof, reflective and extermely simple to clean and maintain.

 This process of re fabricating the surface into a final finish has some similarities to the process of taking rocks such as marble or granite and transforming these natural materials into a final finish (counter tops, flooring materials, etc).

-The Process of Concrete Floor Polishing – 3 Critical Steps
+The Entire Process Explained in 3 Critical Steps

 After the first aggressive metal bond diamond cuts the floor; then the concrete is ground and honed with successively finer diamond grits.
 Each successive grit takes out the scratches/profile of the previous more aggressive diamond.
 This is not unlike the process of sanding wood with progressively finer sandpaper.